sv222/cloud-engineer-interview-questions/README.md

 Step Functions provides a number of features that make it easy to build and run state machines and workflows, including:

 * **Visual workflow designer:** Step Functions provides a visual workflow designer that makes it easy to create and edit state machines.
-* **Error handling and retries:** Step Functions automatically handles errors and retries steps.
+* **Error handling and retries:** Step Functions lets you define Retry and Catch behavior per state, so failed steps can be retried or handled according to your workflow.
 * **Integration with other AWS services:** Step Functions integrates with a variety of other AWS services, such as Lambda, ECS, and DynamoDB.

 ### What is the difference between Amazon Kinesis Data Streams and Kinesis Firehose?